kivy/kivy/doc/sources/tutorials/pong.rst

             self.player1.center_y = touch.y
         if touch.x > self.width - self.width/3:
             self.player2.center_y = touch.y

 We'll keep the score for each player in a :class:`~kivy.properties.NumericProperty`.
 The score labels of the ``PongGame`` are kept updated by changing the static string we had in the kv file before to the score property of our new ``PongPaddle`` child widgets.
-When the ball get's out of bounce on of the sides, we'll update the score and serve the ball again by changing the ``update`` method in the ``PongGame`` class.
+When the ball gets out of bounce on of the sides, we'll update the score and serve the ball again by changing the ``update`` method in the ``PongGame`` class.
 The player class also implements a ``bounce_ball method``, so that the ball bounces differently based on where on the racket it hits.
 Here is the code for the